sachinkr91/api-rest-meetings/libs/java/docs/MeetingApi.md

 MeetingApi apiInstance = new MeetingApi();
 Integer userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
-Integer meetingId = 56; // Integer | The ID of the meeting you want to view.
-This is an integer value.
-You can find this ID by doing a list of meetings and referencing the \"id\" property.
+Integer numericMeetingId = 56; // Integer | The meeting ID that participants will see and use to join the conference.
+When joining via phone, this is the code they enter via DTMF to join.
 Boolean mute = true; // Boolean | Allows you to mute/unmute all participants in a meeting.
 Set mute to true to mute.
 Set mute to false to unmute.
 String media = "media_example"; // String | Specify the type of media you which to mute/unmute.
 try {
-    apiInstance.updateMeetingEndpoints(userId, meetingId, mute, media);
+    apiInstance.updateMeetingEndpoints(userId, numericMeetingId, mute, media);
 } catch (ApiException e) {
     System.err.println("Exception when calling MeetingApi#updateMeetingEndpoints");
     e.printStackTrace();